Lommel SK: Early 21st Century

-In 2003 neighbours K.F.C.
-Lommel S.K. dissolved following bankruptcy.
+In 2003, neighbours KFC Lommel SK dissolved following bankruptcy.
 Lommel had been founded in 1932 and its biggest achievements included playing the 2001 Belgian Cup Final and playing in both the 1997 and 1998 UEFA Intertoto Cup.
-Overpelt-Fabriek and Lommel merged into K.V.S.K.
-United Overpelt-Lommel, often referred to as KVSK United, with KVSK an abbreviation standing for Koninklijke Voetbalvereniging en Sportkring (Royal Footballassociation and Sportscircle).
+Overpelt-Fabriek and Lommel merged into KVSK United Overpelt-Lommel, often referred to as KVSK United, with KVSK an abbreviation standing for Koninklijke Voetbalvereniging en Sportkring (Royal Footballassociation and Sportscircle).
 It continued with the matricule 2554 of Overpelt-Fabriek but moved from De Leukens to the Soevereinstadion in Lommel.
 The club colours became a combination of those of Lommel (green & white) and Overpelt-Fabriek (red & blue).
 The new club started the 2003–04 season in the third division and only narrowly missed out on promotion.
 The following season the team became champions undefeated throughout the whole season (30 matches) and was promoted to the second division.
 During the 2005–06 season the team came close to promotion to the highest level as it led the table before the last match but lost away to Oud-Heverlee Leuven and saw the title and promotion move to Mons.
 The following promotion playoffs were lost to Lierse.

 In 2010, the club merged with third division team KFC Racing Mol-Wezel and changed its name to Lommel United and started two very successful seasons, ending second in both 2009–10 and 2010–11.
 This however was a turning point, as almost all starting players decided to leave the club after those two seasons, forcing Lommel United to rebuild the team with many youngsters.
 A highlight was the 2014–15 season in which Lommel United again finished second.
 After that, the team only narrowly managed to obtain a place in the new second-level league called Belgian First Division B, but during the 2016–17 season the team started with only 3 wins out of 28 matches and despite a strong finish, the team was relegated to the Belgian First Amateur Division, thereby losing its professional status.
 Following that season, the team changed its name to Lommel SK.

 In May 2020, it was announced that City Football Group, a subsidiary of Abu Dhabi United Group, had purchased Lommel SK, making it the ninth club to join their stable.

+Lommel returned to the top flight after 23-years absence, they gained promotion to the 2026–27 Belgian Pro League, following winning the play-off final against Dender EH.